Nyabondeng/SmartFarmer/README.md

 # Smart Farmer

-Smart Farmer is a dual-platform agricultural information system designed to support smallholder farmers in Yei County, South Sudan.
-It combines an offline-capable web application with a USSD service prototype, so farmers can access crop information, educational content, and planting records on any device — from smartphones to basic feature phones.
+Smart Farmer is a dual-platform agricultural information system designed to support smallholder farmers South Sudan.
+It combines an offline-capable web application with a USSD service prototype, so farmers can access crop information, educational content, and planting records on any device from smartphones to basic feature phones.

 This project was developed as part of the BSc Software Engineering program at African Leadership University.